Learn How the Field of Acupuncture is Primed for Job Growth.

-A licensed acupuncturist who has received formal training from a three-year program at an accredited college, and has passed national exams from the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), can earn a median annual salary of $74,530 (national average), according to the Bureau of Labor Statistics (BLS).
+A licensed acupuncturist who has received formal training from a three-year program at an accredited college, and has passed national exams from the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), earn a median annual salary of $82,420, according to the Bureau of Labor Statistics (BLS) as of May 2020.

 Salary range can vary greatly depending on experience, hours worked and treatments per week.

 Many licensed acupuncturists have the chance to increase their earning potential if they want to take the entrepreneurial route and open their own private practice.
 Building a strong clientele base can take some time, but it can secure a well-paying salary.

 According to Benjamin W. Griffith II, M.Ac., L.Ac, Dipl.
-Ac., Acupuncture Studies Department Chair at the Won Institute, it’s possible that licensed acupuncturists who have been in private practice up towards 10 years can gross more than $150,000 per year.
+Ac., Acupuncture Studies Department Chair at the Won Institute, licensed acupuncturists who have been in private practice for over 10 years can gross more than $150,000 per year.
 He also added that the insurance market is opening up to acupuncture as a medical treatment.
-In Pennsylvania and New Jersey workers compensation and car insurance policies pay for acupuncture treatments.
+In Pennsylvania and New Jersey, workers compensation and car insurance policies pay for acupuncture treatments.
 Other large third-party providers also pay for acupuncture.
-Licensed acupuncturists who are in practice up towards 10 years, and are eligible for third-party reimbursement, can earn more than $250,000 annually, Griffith said.

 How does acupuncture compare to other careers in natural health?